mxw/mxawng/stuff/index.md

 I occasionally make things for my own amusement.

-- [Reibar][reibar] is a program I originally wrote in CS 187--- Computational Linguistics at Harvard, which attempts to generate X-bar syntax trees from arbitrary sentences.
-It is a work in progress.
+- [Reibar][reibar] is a program I originally wrote in CS 187--- Computational Linguistics at Harvard.
+It attempts to generate X-bar syntax trees from arbitrary sentences, and is a work in progress.

 <figure id="reibar">
   <a href="/img/stuff/reibar.png">